Centre de l'Imaginaire Arthurien: Foundation and objectives

 The Centre de l'Imaginaire Arthurien has the objectives of reaching out to the general public on the Arthurian legends, disseminating artistic works (writing, visual arts, music, street arts, storytelling...), promoting the Matter of Britain to contemporary creatives so that they understand and perpetuate it, and enhancing the legendary cultural heritage.
 In an interview with France 3, Claudine Glot summarised the aims of the centre by saying that it has a vocation to attract enthusiasts of the Celtic, medieval and Arthurian worlds, and talk about all the works that they inspire, including Heroic Fantasy.
 It disseminates all that is artistically or historically related to the Arthurian legends and the Forest of Brocéliande and is seen as an organisation that "maintains the myth".
 Claudine Glot attaches great importance to the surrounding "forest of the soul" where "legend breathes.".

 History

 From its inception in 1988, the Centre de l'Imaginaire Arthurien has led in multiple areas.
-Its eclectic exhibitions include modern works as well as Preraphaelite paintings.
+Its eclectic exhibitions include modern works as well as Pre-Raphaelite paintings.
 It organises (and hosts) spectacles, storytelling, concerts, conferences, guided tours in the forest and educational presentations for school groups.
 The centre participates in drafting catalogues, educational projects, journées du patrimoine (heritage days) and outreach in schools and universities, assists in documentary research, and compiles bibliographies and iconographies.
 There are many scholars from different countries among its members.

 In addition, members of the centre publish books on these themes through their publishing house Artus: fine art books on Brocéliande, Brittany, Ireland and Scotland; essays (Le Gant de Verre, Les Guerriers de Finn by Michel Cazenave) and theatre with La Légende de Deirdre.